Azure/k8s-infra/hack/generator/spec/case-study-fixed-storage-version.md

 ## Version Map

-A graph of our conversions now starts to show the expected hub and spoke structure, with conversions from earlier versions of storage allowing easy upgrades for users.
+A graph of our conversions now starts to show the expected hub and spoke structure:

 ![](case-study-fixed-storage-2013-03-03.png)